Presented by Lincoln Property Company

 Proceeds from the event benefit The Ashford Rise School at The Moody Family YMCA, whose mission is to provide the highest quality education and therapy to preschool children with and without developmental disabilities, and give its students the educational and social foundation to become contributing members of society.

-in the first eight years of its existence.
+in the first eleven years of its existence.

 One of Texas A&M’s Junction Boys; Aggie legend as player and coach; also had coaching stints in the NFL and as head coach of the Phoenix Cardinals and headcoach of the 1992 National Champion Alabama Crimson Tide.